 How many people are on the waiting list?

-On 1st January 2023 the total number of households waiting for a property was 2095.
-The total number of properties let through Sussex Homemove from 1 January 2021 to 31 December 2021 was 185.
+The total number of properties let through Sussex Homemove from 1 January 2023 to 31 December 2023 was 130.

 Housing for older people / sheltered accommodation